 We are currently working on plans for a virtual event potentially in August, so stay tuned on this front.

 I firmly believe the legal community now more than ever needs to be embracing legal tech and innovation to help their businesses survive and maybe even thrive in this environment.
-As such I think there is strong demand for an event delivers this type of content virtually – as it seems unlikely that restrictions of business conferences seem unlikely to lift this year, even if other restrictions are eased.
+As such I think there is strong demand for an event delivers this type of content virtually.
+As it seems unlikely that restrictions on business conferences seem unlikely to lift this year.
+Even if other restrictions are eased.

 What is the current state of legal innovation in New Zealand?

-If you asked me a few years back I would have said that legal innovation in New Zealand was definitely behind the eight ball compared to globally, but over recent times we have seen a continual shift from why we need to innovate to actually how we go about it.
-This comes at a time that most legal organisations are facing increasing pressures to provide faster, cheaper and better legal services.
+If you asked me a few years back I would have said that legal innovation in New Zealand was definitely behind the eight ball compared to globally.
+But recent times seen a continual shift from why we need to innovate to actually how we go about it.
+This comes at a time that most legal organisations are facing increasing pressures to provide faster, cheaper and better services.

 An increasing number of lawyers and their firms are opening up to the opportunities to innovate through leveraging technology.
-This includes a greater focus on building the right culture inside organisations to enable innovation – a culture that is curious and open to change.
-At the same time being a lot more client centric in how legal services are delivered – as client’s expectations are changing.
+This includes a greater focus on building the right culture inside organisations to enable innovation.
+A culture that is curious and open to change.
+At the same time being a lot more client-centric in how legal services deliver.
+As the client’s expectations are changing.

-Even then, people are at different points along the innovation journey, some do get too caught up in that innovation means just embracing technology, believing it would solve the problem when the role of technology is the enabler to innovate.
-For me it has always been people, process and then comes the technology.
+Even then, people are at different points along the innovation journey.
+Some do get too caught up in that innovation means just embracing technology.
+They believe it would solve the problem when the role of technology is the enabler to innovate.
+For me it has always been people, process and then comes technology.